article background

 What can you do with a hybrid solar inverter?

 Since a hybrid solar inverter is combining the functions of two separate systems, there are a few notable things it can do that a regular inverter can’t.
 Some functions you may find in a hybrid inverter include: grid-tie mode, hybrid mode, backup mode and off-grid mode.
-These have been described in further detail below.
+Please note, not all inverter manufacturers will include these specific features in each of their models.

-• Off-grid Mode: As the name suggests, this feature allows the inverter to operate as its own power source and provide independence from the grid.
+Off-grid mode: The inverter operates as its own power source and provides independence from the grid.
 It uses its own power to generate solar energy, power the home and charge any battery systems.
-Only a select few hybrid inverters come with this feature.
+Only a few hybrid inverters come with this feature.

 Benefits of solar hybrid inverters